mokiat/brick-destroyer/README.md

 **Entities** are plain holder objects that contain an ID and a set of Components.
 They do not have any game logic implemented in them.

 **Components** are just data structures.
 They are assigned to Entities and represent a behavior/feature that an Entity has.
-Components do not implement any game logic in them, similar to Entities.
+Similar to Entities, Components do not have any game logic implemented in them.

 **Systems** operate on Entities and Components.
-Each System implementation operates on Entities that have a given set of Components and performs some game logic on them.
+Each System implementation operates on Entities that have a given set of Components and performs a particular game logic on them.

 In my implementation, I have used an **EventBus** type of communication between the Systems in order to maintain loose coupling.

-It is important to note that I have done a very basic implementation of the ECS design.
-I was going for simplicity and ease of use, not performance.

-### Flexible Levels

-To make use of the full potential of ECS, I made use of the fact that objects in the game are just entities with components attached to them, and extracted that mapping into the JSON level file.
-In theory, this should allow for some very strange game logic to be implemented just by editing the level file.

-To make it even easier, I made it possible for external levels to be loaded, by passing them to the URL.
-You can load your own custom level by using the following URL scheme: `http://mokiat.com/brick-destroyer/index.html#<url-to-your-level-json=file>`.
+My implementation of ECS is very simplistic - enough to get a feel for the design pattern.
+But it gets the job done.